 Andrea Gierok, Assistant Professor; BS, Winona State University; MPH, University of South Florida-Tampa; EdD, St. Cloud University; 2015 -

 Kent Hansen, Associate Professor; BA, Concordia College; MS, University of Montana-Missoula; PhD, University of Wisconsin-Madison; 2012 -

 Becky Heinert, Assistant Professor; BS, MS, University of Wisconsin-La Crosse; 2022 -

 Gary Kastello, Professor; BS, University of Wisconsin-La Crosse; MA, Ball State University; PhD, University of Wisconsin-Milwaukee; 1997 -

-Ellanora Kraemer, Assistant Professor; BS, Winona State University; MS, University of Wisconsin-La Crosse; PhD, Rocky Mountain University of Health Professions; 2009 -
+Ellanora Kraemer, Associate Professor; BS, Winona State University; MS, University of Wisconsin-La Crosse; PhD, Rocky Mountain University of Health Professions; 2009 -